danielstieger/javaxbus/README.md

 # Building

-`mvn package`.
+`mvn package -Dmaven.test.skip=true`.
 The lib can be found in the target/ folder after maven build and tested the package